 - The provider took complaints and concerns seriously and responded to them appropriately to improve the quality of care.
 These were discussed at quarterly meetings at head office where all staff were invited. - Information about how to make a complaint or raise concerns was available in the waiting area and it was easy to follow. - The complaint policy and procedures were in line with recognised guidance.
-This clinic had received two complaints in the last year.
-The service learned lessons from individual concerns and complaints.
-For example, additional time was scheduled during the day for paperwork, to minimise waiting times for patients. - The provider took actions from the outcomes of complaints to improve care nationally.
-All staff received feedback on any complaints and subsequent actions relevant to the service they provided.
+This clinic had not received any complaints in the last year, however, learning from complaints about other locations were shared with staff at the Monument clinic. - The provider actively sought feedback from patients and had identified that some patients considered the waiting area to be uncomfortable and impersonal as it was situated adjacent to the working area of the co-located travel booking company.
+The provider told us they had scheduled a meeting with the travel booking company with a view to erecting privacy screens around the waiting area.